GNS3/gns3-registry/.github/docker_build.md

 * Check out the repository code
 * Set up QEMU (for multi-arch building)
 * Set up Docker Buildx
-* Login to the Container Registry
+* Login to the Container Registries
 * Install python requirements

 Then `docker_build` can be executed,